King of Devil's Island: Cast

+Reception

 Historical background

 Although it is set in winter, the film is a fictionalized retelling of a rebellion among the youth at the Bastøy Reform School in May 1915.
 The reformatory was located on Bastøy Island in the Oslo fjord south of Horten municipality in the county of Vestfold in Norway.
 The Norwegian government purchased the island in 1898 for 95,000 kroner, and the reformatory opened in 1900.